-- Represented two U.S. Congressmen in the lawsuit brought by Illinois Republicans challenging the congressional map drawn by Illinois Democrats in Judy Biggert, et al. v.
+- Represented two U.S. Congressmen in a lawsuit by Illinois Republicans challenging the congressional map drawn by Illinois Democrats in Judy Biggert, et al. v.
 Illinois State Board of Elections, et al.

 - Lead attorney representing Cook County Sheriff in the well-known lawsuit Michael Shakman v.
 Democratic Party of Cook County.